DumpySquare/project-dilo/README.md

     - email/phone
     - jumps purchased/used
     - Roles
+      - Admin - master role, can manage money
+      - Manifest role
+        - sometimes they don't want jumpers to manifest
       - Staff (Manifest, Load organizers, Pilots, Medical, riggers, packers, TI)
         - This group can see all details
       - Jumper